 Another way to go is a laptop pad or mat.
 In this approach, like with the aluminum heat sink, you're putting the device on an actively heat-managing surface.
 This might mean an insulating mat that traps the heat coming out of the laptop to protect your lap.
 It could also mean a thick pad with fans built in to actively draw out and dissipate heat.

 While you can buy one of these cooling tools in any electronics store or from dozens of retailers online, you might have something in your home right now you can use.
 A little slatted camping table can work as a laptop stand.
 So can a large baking rack (that you use to cool cookies on).

 One thing to remember is that the heat characteristics of your laptop are always changing, depending on age, environment and power usage.
 So even if you get yourself the perfect cooling setup, you might want to install some sort of heat-monitoring software.
 It'll help you be more aware of your laptop's fluctuating temperatures and learn how different situations can increase the heat.

-For more information on laptop cooling tools, laptop maintenance and related products, look over the links on the next page.
+For more information on laptop cooling tools, laptop maintenance and related products, look over the links below.

 Related HowStuffWorks Articles